gsuuon/model.nvim/README.md

   - LlamaCpp
   - Google PaLM
   - Huggingface
-  - Kobold
 - 🎨 Programmatic prompts in lua
   - customize everything
-  - async and multistep prompt building
+  - async and multistep prompts
+  - starter examples
 - 🌠 Streaming completions
   - directly in buffer
-  - transform / extract text
+  - transform/extract text
   - append/replace/insert modes
-- 🦜 Chat in editable `llmchat` filetype buffer
+- 🦜 Chat in `llmchat` filetype buffer
+  - edit settings or messages at any point
   - basic syntax highlights and folds
-  - edit settings or messages at any point
   - can switch to different models
   - save/reload chat session as a simple file